Darkyenus/tproll/README.md

 ```

 ## Use
-If you have tproll and SLF4J api on classpath, you can start using SLF4J logging as usual.
+If you have tproll and SLF4J API on classpath, you can start using SLF4J logging as usual.
 By default, the backend is logging to the stdout/err only, and from info level up.
 All configuration is done through code.
 No XML, no json, no new languages to learn.
 To change log level, call `com.darkyen.tproll.TPLogger.DEBUG()` and other static functions.